Women in Oman: Family

 Women have always been seen as a wife and mother first and foremost.
-A good marriage and the bearing of children determine their social status and as soon as a woman is wed, most of her decisions are made by her husband.
+Marriage and having children determine their social status and as soon as a woman is wed, most of her decisions are made by her husband.

 Marriage is a defining moment in the life of an Omani woman and marks her transformation from girl to woman.
 Though Sultan Qaboos extended both males and females the legal right to choose their spouse in 1971, tradition holds that the girl's father is responsible for setting up a proper match and securing his daughter's happiness.
-Most girls get married around the time they reach puberty, for the timely arrival of sexual desire is supposed to coincide with marriage.
-In this way, every unwed Omani girl is expected to be a virgin.
+According to Unni Wikan's 1982 book, Behind the Veil in Arabia, most girls at the time got married around the time they reached puberty, for the timely arrival of sexual desire was supposed to coincide with marriage.
+In this way, every unwed Omani girl was expected to be a virgin.

 In combination with the improvements in other areas of female life, the importance of sexual health and health education of women has come to the forefront recently.
 Even in 2004, 15% of adolescent girls aged 15–20 were married, a much higher statistic than other countries and resulting in a very young and uneducated population of young mothers.
 In 1994, the government implemented a birth spacing program and encouraged the use of contraceptives among married couples by providing them for free in most health centers.
 The program was effective and the total fertility rate dropped from a staggering 7.05 in 1995 to 4.8 in 2000.